 Other Business

-Chapter 6 (Water/Wastewater) section will be discussed at the next meeting.
+Due to the Water/Wastewater department influx, review of Chapter 6 (Water/Wastewater) section will be put on hold at this time and may be considered for review next year.
 Sandy Hall will present recommendations to Chapter 6 (General, Vacancies Moderator §§ 1 2 3, respectively) at our next meeting.

 Motion to adjourn by Donahue, second by Sementa.
 Meeting adjourned at 6:01 p.m.
 Due to the Special Election scheduled for April 9, the next meeting is scheduled for Tuesday, April 16, 2024 @ 5:00 p.m.